 Conclusion

 This sums up the initial approach to finding products and opportunities on Amazon.
-In the next lesson you will learn where to find millions of DS products you can add to Amazon for inclusion on your seller's list.
+In the next lesson you will learn where to find PL and WS products you can add to Amazon for inclusion on your seller's list.